inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave4/ObligatoriskOppgave4.md

 *   Press the "m" button.
 The sound should be muted.

 #### LAN
-*   Allow parallell processes to run in "Run/Debug Configurations".
+*   Allow parallel processes to run in "Run/Debug Configurations".
 Start a new game, press Create.
 Then give the portnumber to establish the connection on, and how many players that will play the game.
 Open a new game-process.
-Press Join, and input the same portnumber as before and "localhost" (because host is running on your computer).
+Press Join, and input the same port number as before and "localhost" (because host is running on your computer).
 Press Join again.
 The screen should freeze until the host has started the game.
 Press Start in the game thats hosting the game.
 Both windows should now show two players on the map.
 If a turn is played, the players should move at the same time.